ENGINEERED WOOD FLOORS

 Appropriate Grade Levels

-A. Engineered wood floors can be installed successfully on, above or below grade level.
-Engineered wood floors can be installed directly to a concrete or wood subfloor.
+A. You can successfully install engineered wood floors on, above or below grade level.
+You can also install engineered wood floors directly to a concrete or wood subfloor.

 B. The entire flooring level is considered to be below grade where soil is present along any perimeter wall and is more than 3″ above the installed wood flooring level.
-Ground should be sloped away from the house for proper drainage.
+Proper drainage requires that the ground slopes away from the house.
 (Check local building codes.
 Local building codes prevail.
 Follow local building codes.)

 Part IV